abbasnikbakht/otp-resources/README.md

 - API_KEY (a transitfeeds.com API key for getting GTFS feeds)
 - BUFFER_SIZE_M (the size of the county buffer, in meters)

 After being run, the container will download some intermediate files and save them to the `/resources/inputs/` directory in the container.
 This directory can be mapped from the host or from a Docker volume to get persistent storage for the input files (so that they don't need to be downloaded every time).
-See `submit_jobs.sh` for a typical use case, where both the input and output directories are mounted from the host.
+See `submit_jobs_simple.sh` for a typical use case, where both the input and output directories are mounted from the host.

 Inputs files saved to `/resources/inputs/` are structured in the following way (using GEOID=17031 as an example):